kubevela/kubevela/docs/en/application.md

-# Defining Application
+# Using `Application` to Describe Your App

-This documentation will walk through how to use `Application` object to define your application with corresponding operational behaviors in declarative approach.
+This documentation will walk through how to use `Application` object to define your apps with corresponding operational behaviors in declarative approach.

 ## Example